swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 the prior proposal are:

-* Behaviors were introduced into a property with the `[behavior]` syntax, rather than the `by delegate` syntax described here.
+* Behaviors were introduced into a property with the `[behavior]` syntax, rather than the attribute syntax described here.
 See the property behaviors proposal for more information.
 * Delegates are always expressed by a (generic) type.
 Property behaviors had a new kind of declaration (introduced by the